1. English Language Requirement for International Students from non-EU Countries

 As these tests are not conducted by LSME, prospective students must contact their respective local centres to arrange a suitable date and time for the test and ensure the results are available before they apply to LSME.

-Candidates who are nationals from countries classed as ‘majority English- speaking’ Countries such as Antigua and Barbuda, Australia, The Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago and the United States of America are exempted from the minimum English language requirement.
+- You are a national of Canada or Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Ireland, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA.

 This policy outlines the processing of all applications submitted to the School.
 The Admission Team will consider all applications and make three possible decisions: